 For 15 years I worked with some of the world’s greatest CDs; the legendary Paul Arden, Alex Taylor, John Pallant, Adam Kean, James Lowther, Simon Dicketts, Cliff Francis and the all-conquering David Droga.

-And last year I set up a creative collective – Horse’s Mouth, essentially a pop-up ad agency for people who are a bit fed up with ad agencies.
+I’ve also set up a creative collective – Horse’s Mouth, essentially a pop-up ad agency for people who are a bit fed up with ad agencies.
 The collective offers access to some of the best creatives in the world for a fraction of the cost – it’s not for everyone but some brands seem to love it.

 I still think a big idea is more important than big data.